Keep South Carolina Wild

 Our instructors are DNR Law Enforcement professionals with handgun training and an expertise in this field.
 This class IS NOT a CWP class, but rather a pre-CWP class.

-Please plan to bring lunch as well as any other personal items you might need (sunscreen, water, etc.).
+Lunch will be provided but please bring any other personal items you might need (sunscreen, water, etc.).
 We provide an array of handguns and ammunition, although you can bring your own handgun if you choose, but you will have to provide your own ammunition.

 This is a fun, low stress class that will teach you what you need to know going forward in the sporting field, hunting environment or CWP training.